Sultanate of Zanzibar

-The Sultanate of Zanzibar (Usultani wa Zanzibar, سلطنة زنجبار), also known as the Zanzibar Sultanate, was a Muslim state controlled by the Sultan of Zanzibar, in place between 1856 and 1964.
+The Sultanate of Zanzibar (Usultani wa Zanzibar, سلطنة زنجبار), also known as the Zanzibar Sultanate, was an East African Muslim state controlled by the Sultan of Zanzibar, in place between 1856 and 1964.
 The Sultanate's territories varied over time, and after a period of decline, the state had sovereignty over only the Zanzibar Archipelago and a 10 mi strip along the Kenyan coast, with the interior of Kenya constituting the British Kenya Colony and the coastal strip administered as a de facto part of that colony.

 Under an agreement reached on 8 October 1963, the Sultan of Zanzibar relinquished sovereignty over his remaining territory on the mainland, and on 12 December 1963, Kenya officially obtained independence from the British.
-On 12 January 1964, Jamshid bin Abdullah, the last sultan, was deposed and lost sovereignty over the last of his dominions, Zanzibar, marking the end of the Sultanate.
+On 12 January 1964, revolutionaries, led by the African Afro-Shirazi Party, overthrew the mainly Arab government.
+Jamshid bin Abdullah, the last sultan, was deposed and lost sovereignty over Zanzibar, marking the end of the Sultanate, and resulted in the massacre of tens of thousands of Arabs.
+It was also involved in the shortest war in history, the Anglo-Zanzibar War, which lasted 38 minutes.

 History

 Founding

+According to the 16th-century explorer Leo Africanus, Zanzibar (Zanguebar) was the term used by Arabs and Persians to refer to the eastern African coast running from Kenya to Mozambique, dominated by five semi-independent Muslim kingdoms: Mombasa, Malindi, Kilwa, Mozambique, and Sofala.
+Africanus further noted that they all had standing agreements of loyalty with the major central African states, including the Kingdom of Mutapa.

 In 1698, Zanzibar became part of the overseas holdings of Oman after Saif bin Sultan, the Imam of Oman, defeated the Portuguese in Mombasa, in what is now Kenya.
 In 1832 or 1840, Omani ruler Said bin Sultan moved his court from Muscat to Stone Town on the island of Unguja (that is, Zanzibar Island).
 He established a ruling Arab elite and encouraged the development of clove plantations, using the island's slave labour.
+The East African slave trade flourished greatly from the second half of the nineteenth century, when Saif bin Sultan made Zanzibar his capital and expanded international commercial activities and plantation economy in cloves and coconuts.

 Zanzibar's commerce fell increasingly into the hands of traders from the Indian subcontinent, whom Said encouraged to settle on the island.
 After his death in 1856, two of his sons, Majid bin Said and Thuwaini bin Said, struggled over the succession, so Zanzibar and Oman were divided into two separate realms.
 Thuwaini became the Sultan of Muscat and Oman while Majid became the first Sultan of Zanzibar, but obliged to pay an annual tribute to the Omani court in Muscat.
 During his 14-year reign as Sultan, Majid consolidated his power around the local slave trade.
-His successor, Barghash bin Said, helped abolish the slave trade in Zanzibar and largely developed the country's infrastructure.
+Pressed by the British, his successor, Barghash bin Said, helped abolish the slave trade in Zanzibar and largely developed the country's infrastructure.
 The third Sultan, Khalifa bin Said, also furthered the country's progress toward abolishing slavery.

-According to the 16th-century explorer Leo Africanus, Zanzibar (Zanguebar) was the term used by Arabs and Persians to refer to the eastern African coast running from Kenya to Mozambique, dominated by five semi-independent Muslim kingdoms: Mombasa, Malindi, Kilwa, Mozambique, and Sofala.
-Africanus further noted that they all had standing agreements of loyalty with the major central African states, including the Kingdom of Mutapa.